CVanfleet/dry-oar/README.md

-# My cool website

-This file describes your project to the community.
-What's your cool website about?
-What makes it special?

-ヽ(๏∀๏ )ﾉ
+# Welcome to WDD 100 -- Introduction to Web Design and Development

+You should use this as a starting point to begin the course.

 ## ← index.html

 Where you'll write the content of your website.
+You will use this through the whole course

 ## ← styles.css

 CSS files add styling rules to your content

-## ← script.js
+## ← positioning.html and positionstyle.css

-If you're feeling fancy you can add interactivity to your site with Javascript
+These files will be used later in the semester.
+You can ignore them until then (or poke around and see if you can follow what is going on there ;) Just dont's change them until you are instructed!)